I love playing board games and want to have the best board game accessories and upgrades for them all!

 They come in a variety of sizes.
 I think the ones that are 8-10mm are the right size for most games.

-You can get them from pretty much any craft shop but Amazon also sells glass domes.
+You can get glass domes from Amazon and pretty much any craft shop.

 14. Card sleeves